DieterReuter/git-autocommit/README.md

 git-autocommit
 ==============

 This is an amazing small tool, which automates your usage of GIT.
-On every file change is creates a commit and pushes it to your remote GIT repository.
+On every file change it creates a commit and pushes it to your remote GIT repository.